Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes/README.md

 > Ensure Data Compatibility.
 Please confirm the following items before proceeding to the MAGMA analysis:
 > 1. The summary statistics are from a non-admixed population that matches MAGMA's auxiliary data.
 > 2. The summary statistics are the same genome build as MAGMA's auxiliary files.
-> 3. If the summary statistics do not contain a rsID number column, obtain the rsID numbers from the chromosomal and base pair positions using a reference file of the same genome build.
+> 3. If the summary statistics do not contain a rsID number column, obtain the rsIDs from the chromosomal and base pair positions using a reference file of the same genome build.

 ## Get MAGMA Inputs
 Follow the following steps: